sorourrokni/Navigo/README.md

 - **Search and Navigate:** Quickly find destinations and start navigating with ease.
 - **Community Reporting:** Report and view incidents such as accidents and road closures.
 - **Offline Maps:** Download maps for offline use to navigate without an internet connection.
-- **User Accounts:** Save favorite routes and destinations for quick access.
-- **Customization:** Personalize your experience with map themes and measurement units.

 ## Installation